Resource

 The cleanest expansion plan starts by deciding what one battery is supposed to do now.
 Once that answer is clear, the installer can judge whether a staged second battery path makes sense or whether the home should start broader from the beginning.

-• Expansion searches usually reflect staging and flexibility intent.
+• Expansion questions usually reflect staging and flexibility intent.

 • The right first battery plan should still make sense if the project grows later.